 Anti-dilution LMTs should pass on the estimated cost of liquidity to transacting investors.
 Fund managers have to estimate those liquidity costs to be incorporated in anti-dilution LMTs because the adjustment of the portfolio as a result of the net fund flow on a particular day may not take place before the calculation of the fund's NAV for that day.
-This guidance seeks to provide a common framework to calculate such cost to promote a more consistent approach on the use of anti-dilution LMTs for funds with similar characteristics.
+This guidance seeks to provide key principles and considerations for estimating such cost to promote a more consistent approach on the use of antidilution LMTs for OEFs.